k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/23_broadway_exam.md

 <img src="images/Quiz.png" style="zoom:80%;" />

 Excellent!
-You have completed the Broadway learning items.
+You have completed the Broadway Training and the Summary Exercise.

-Let's take the following quiz to see what you have learnt.
-The quiz consists of a number of multiple-choice questions, each providing a number of possible answers.
+Let's take the following certification example to see what you have learnt.
+The exam consists of a number of multiple-choice questions, each providing a number of possible answers.

 Click the answer you think is correct.